SCE

 Lecturers: Prof. Dr. Herbert Gillig, Prof. Dr. Julia Eiche

-Thursdays, 17:45 - 21:00 | From 20.03.2025 | Room R 2.090
+Thursdays, 16:00 - 19:15 | Room R 4.077

 For Master students

 How and how will we get around in the future?
-This is currently one of the most exciting questions, which is shaped by developments such as urbanization, digitalization and demographic change.
+This is currently one of the most exciting questions, shaped by developments such as urbanization, digitalization and demographic change.
 As part of the course, existing offers will be analyzed in interdisciplinary teams.
 A new product or innovative service, including a feasible business model in the area of Future of Mobility, is then developed based on the needs of a freely selectable target group.

 • The entrepreneurial perspective